 The Angry Bear is a multi-author blog.
 Each author has his or her own unique area of expertise.
 Authors include a tax law expert, historian, numerous economists, and business and financial professionals.
 The varying degree of topics makes this an informative blog and a great overview of economic issues.

 TRUTH ON THE MARKET

-Conversable Economist is an economics blog by Timothy Taylor, who is the author of several economics books and the Managing editor of the Journal of Economic Perspectives.
-Timothy goes deep into details about a range of topics, backing his arguments up with statistics and data.
+Conversable Economist is an economics blog by Timothy Taylor, the author of several economics books, a lecturer for the Teaching Company, and Managing editor of the Journal of Economic Perspectives.
+This is a great blog for those who want detailed, in-depth analysis of a wide variety of topics, backed up with statistics and data.

 BRADLEY HANSEN’S BLOG